flyx/NimYAML/README.md

 nim build # build a library
 ```

-NimYAML needs at least Nim 0.15.0 in order to compile.
+NimYAML needs at least Nim 0.17.0 in order to compile.
+Version 0.9.1
+is the last release to support 0.15.x and 0.16.0.

 ## License